abhismart8/crypto-market-app/README.md

 I think you are good to go now, you just need to run your application now.

-To run the application: "npm start" or "DEBUG=crypto-market-app:* npm start" if you want to debug your app while running.
+To run the application: "npm start".

 ## THANK YOU.
 ENJOY.